soundskycloud/soundSky/README.md

 **sounSky** is a very simple browser _client-side_ bsky client specialized for audio and music.
 It allows uploading, sharing and discovering music posted on bluesky with a dedicated interface.
 All data is stored on the users's PDS without any external dependency.

 **soundSky** has no servers.
-New _soundSkies_ can be created by forking this repository and serving its contents, anywhere.
+New _soundSkies_ can be created by forking and serving this repository.

 #### Status
 👉 Login with bsky at [soundsky.cloud](https://soundsky.cloud)<br>